Bezprym: Death

 The rule of Bezprym did not last long due to his extreme cruelty.
-According to the Chronicles of Hildesheim, he was murdered by his own men no later than spring of 1032.
+According to the Chronicles of Hildesheim, he was murdered by his own men no later than the spring of 1032.
 Probably the instigators of his death were his half-brothers, although the main conspirator was thought to be Otto, who remained free in Germany.
 The place of his burial is unknown.

 As a result of Bezprym's rule, the Polish state was substantially weakened.
-After his death the country was divided into three parts, governed by Mieszko II, Otto, or their cousin Dytryk.
+After his death, the country was divided into three parts, governed by Mieszko II, Otto, or their cousin Dytryk.
 This significantly increased the impact of the Holy Roman Empire on Polish affairs.
-Poland also lost its status as kingdom for nearly a half century.
+Poland also lost its status as a kingdom for nearly a half century.